 - Water is used for cleaning and washing of shop floors so that settled dust on the shop floors can be cleaned.

 - Electric control rooms and tunnels are ventilated with moist air for which water sprayers are used.

 - Water is used for fire fighting purpose in a steel plant.
 Water is also used for drinking water, cooler, canteens and wash rooms.

 - Steel plants are to maintain greenery inside the plant for the purpose of environment.
 This activity needs water.

-- Fire fighting water – It is the water used for extinguishing of fires
+Fire fighting water – It is the water used for extinguishing of fires in the steel plant.

-- Domestic water – It is also known as sanitary water and used for drinking and wash rooms.
+Domestic water – It is also known as sanitary water and used for drinking and in wash rooms.

-- Service water – It is the water used for shop floor cleaning and gardening and other such uses.
+Service water – It is the water used for general shop floor cleaning, suppression of dusts, and flushing of wastes etc.

 Pollutants in effluent water

 Water management in an integrated steel plant is very important for its successful operation since the integrated steel plant needs a large amount of water for its operation.
 During the operation of the plant this water gets polluted.
 It is very difficult to separate water pollution control from water management in the plant.
 A good water management leads to a decrease in pollution control of water while at the same time pollution control of water needs good water management.
 Good water management requires zero or minimum water discharge from the plant.
 This is achieved by incorporating elaborate water treatment systems for recirculation of water.
 This reduces water consumption since there is a reduction in the requirement of make-up water.
 It also reduces the water pollution since the water discharge from the plant boundary becomes nil or negligible.
 Further it reduces the necessity and cost of treatment of polluted water before its discharge from the plant boundary.
 The following pollutants are present in the effluent water.